cujojs/curl/README.md

 TODO:

-* figure out why $.ready(callback) doesn't work. however, $(callback) works!
-* configuration options per package (in progress)
-* finish i18n plugin (eta: early Nov)
+* finish i18n plugin!
-* create dojo 1.7 shim
+* create dojo 1.7 shim, if necessary
-* document plugin configuration options and how to use plugins
+* document plugin configuration options and how to use each plugin
 * notes about using JSONP (it works for objects, arrays, functions, numbers and strings! use ?callback=define)